david-1792/aws-ai-agent-hackathon/README.md

 This will start the Streamlit app and you can access it at `http://localhost:8501`.

-### 🏁 Finishing up the configuration
+### 🏁 Remote deployment
-After the deployment is finished, there are a few manual steps that need to be done to finish the configuration:
-- Clone the GitHub repo into the Lightsail instance
-- Initialize the Streamlit app in the Lightsail instance (on port 80)
-- Add the Lightsail instance static IP address to the Cognito web app client allowed callback and logout URLs
-- Create a managed login style and assign it to the web app client
+After the deployment was finished, the Lightsail instance was configured to run the Streamlit app on port `8501` using the AWS Console.
+Certbot was used to obtain a TLS certificate for the domain, and a DNS A record was created to point to the public IP of the instance.
+The used domain is `sana.meliponiclabs.com` (the name of a project I had).

+Finally, an Nginx reverse proxy was set up to forward requests from port `443` to port `8501`, allowing secure access to the app.

 ## 📄 Resources and references
 - [AWS AgentCore documentation](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/what-is-bedrock-agentcore.html)